sfc-aqua/quisp/quisp/modules/Logger/README.md

 # quisp::modules::Logger::Logger

-Logger class is responsible for logging data related to
+Logger class is responsible for logging data related to simulation.